Martiless/quiz-time/README.md

 ### Acknowledgements:

 1. I would like to start by thanking Brian O’Hare for being my mentor for this project.
-1. Everyone on Slack who helped me out.
-Especially liz conway_5P for all her help and support for this and the previous project.
+1. liz conway_5P for all her help and support for this and the previous project.

 ### Sources: